Orahov Do & Slano Border Crossing

 Practical Travel Information

 Practical planning is absolutely essential for this route.
 You must have a suitable vehicle and be comfortable with very narrow, winding roads with steep gradients.
 Check the operating hours of the border before you travel.
 The official currencies are the Bosnian Convertible Mark (BAM) in Bosnia and Herzegovina and the Euro (EUR) in Croatia.
 There are no services at the border itself.
 You must be completely self-sufficient with fuel, food, and water.
 Ensure your vehicle’s Green Card insurance is valid for both countries.
-This route is not recommended for night driving or in poor weather conditions.
+This route is not recommended for night driving or in poor weather conditions; verify status live as low-traffic may affect consistency.

 Final Considerations